 Bring your marriage back to life before conflict and detachment leads to its collapse.
 Dr. Ken Newberger offers couples an effective, cutting-edge alternative to traditional marriage counseling.
 With the aid of three sophisticated assessment tools, similar to x-rays of the body, Dr. Newberger is able to peer deeply into your relationship.
 The results of these assessments allow him to immerse himself into your lives much more quickly and with a deeper understanding than would otherwise be the case.
-View his distinctive alternative to conventional marriage counseling.
+Click to view

 Startling Finding About Traditional Marriage Counselors

 You may be surprised to learn that in a survey of marriage therapists over 60 percent said they were neutral as to whether a couple stays married or gets divorced.
 Only one-third agreed with the